jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
 We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks, who caused the problems.

 The truth is, these big institutions are holdovers from the Industrial Age.
-But, rather than admit we needed to fundamentally rework our society, we used money to sweep the bailouts, and bullshitization of work, under the rug.
+They can't survive by themselves in the Internet Age.
+But, rather than admit we needed to fundamentally rework our society's education, banking, and insurance, we used money to sweep our problems under the rug.
+We paid for bailouts and bullshitization of work to prevent evolving to the Internet Age

 Now we can't sweep anything, anywhere.
 This pandemic is something different.